pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-publishFileMessage() returns PNFileUploadResult:
+PNFileUploadResult
-- timetoken (Long): Timetoken at which the message was published.
+- timetoken (Long): Timetoken when the message was published.
 - status (Integer): Remote call return code.
-- file (PNBaseFile): Uploaded file information.
+- file (PNBaseFile): Uploaded file info.

-PNBaseFile:
   - id (Long): Unique identifier of the uploaded file
   - name (String): Name of the uploaded file

 Last updated on Sep 3, 2025